Home

 Book value (BV) – the liquidation value of a company.
 Notice this generally includes intellectual property and goodwill which may be difficult to liquidate.

 Current ratio – the ratio of current assets to current liabilities.
 Often used as a measure of a company’s ability to pay short-term debt.
 Current ratio varies from industry to industry so although an absolute value may be interesting, the industry relative value is often more telling.
+A financial strength criteria.

 Free cash flow (FCF) – excess cash that companies generate beyond cash needed to pay their bills and meet their debt obligations.
 Strong free cash flow is generally a sign of a financially stable company.